MicrosoftDocs/azure-ai-docs/articles/ai-studio/ai-services/concepts/endpoints.md

 ---
-title: Model inference endpoint in Azure AI services
+title: Use the Azure AI model inference endpoint
-titleSuffix: Azure AI services
+titleSuffix: Azure AI studio
-description: Learn about the model inference endpoint in Azure AI services
+description: Learn about to use the Azure AI model inference endpoint and how to configure it.
 author: mrbullwinkle
 manager: nitinme
 ms.service: azure-ai-studio